 TIP: The best way to see several of these places in a day is by taking this 4-villages tour from Colmar.
 If you are visiting Colmar from Strasbourg, look for a tour that visits at least one or two of these places on the same day as well.

 Some of the most beautiful places to see near Colmar (all these are part of the Alsace Wine Route):

 - Eguisheim is one of the most beautiful small towns in France.
-Every street and every building in the old town is so pictureque that you can hardly believe that places like this exist for real.
-It’s especially beautiful in the summer when there are flowers everywhere, but we visited it in winter and it was amazing too.
+Every street and every building in the old town is so picturesque that you can hardly believe that places like this exist for real.
+It’s especially beautiful in the summer when there are flowers everywhere, but we also visited it in winter and it was amazing too.
 Eguisheim is located just 7 km southwest of Colmar and you can get there by car, by bike, or with the above-mentioned tour.
 These tours also stop here.

 LEARN MORE: What to See & Do in Eguisheim

 - Kayserberg is another very picturesque village, just 11 km northwest of Colmar.
 With colorful half-timbered houses and an old Fortified Bridge, its old town is well worth seeing too.
 Kayserberg also hosts one of the nicest Christmas markets in the region.
 Be sure to climb the tower of Château du Schlossberg – the views from the top are well worth it!
 This tour from Strasbourg that visits Colmar includes a stop at Kayserberg as well.

 - Riquewihr is located in the heart of Alsace wine region.
 Surrounded by vineyards, the location is wonderful and probably one of the nicest in the region.
 But also the old town looks like a place from a fairytale book.
 This is a very picturesque town, one of the most impressive places you can visit near Colmar.
 Riquewihr is located slightly further away from Colmar – about 14 km.
 If you don’t have a car, the best way to visit is by bus (30 min ride) or with one of the tours.